ErnestThePoet/Normal-Distribution-RNG/README.md

 After loading the DLL library, call `CreateGenerator(float mu, float sigma_square)` to create a generator.
 Then, call the following functions based on your need:
-- `NextFloat()`: Get next normal distributed float.
+- `NextFloat()`: Get next normal distributed float. `Nan` will be returned if you have never called `CreateGenerator` before.
-- `Floats(unsigned int count)`: Generate `count` normal distributed floats in an array, and return a pointer to the first element.
+- `Floats(unsigned int count)`: Generate `count` normal distributed floats in an array, and return a pointer to the first element. `nullptr` will be returned if you have never called `CreateGenerator` before, which also applies to the following two functions.
 - `FloatsSSE(unsigned int count)`: SSE accelerated `Floats` (~4x faster). *** **NOTE: SSE, SSE2, SSE4.1 intrinsics MUST be supported by your CPU, or your program will crash.** ***
 - `FloatsAVX(unsigned int count)`: AVX+AVX2 accelerated `Floats` (~8x faster). *** **NOTE: AVX and AVX2 intrinsics MUST be supported by your CPU, or your program will crash.** ***
 # Happy Coding!